Home >> College of Liberal Arts and Sciences >> Division of Social Science >> Fire Service Administration

 Course work is upper-division with content equal to that presented in an 11-week academic quarter and is designed to meet the professional enrichment needs of fire service administrators.
 Each course includes an individual field project.

 Credit is also awarded for individuals pursuing a bachelor's degree in Fire Services Administration.
-Firefighter II or equivalent is required.

 Successful completion of the seven Basic and Advanced Institute courses leads to certificates of recognition from the Oregon Department of Public Safety Standards and Training.